List of BoJack Horseman characters: Dr. Champ

-Dr. Champ (voiced by Sam Richardson) is a therapy horse (a Fjord pony) working at Pastiches Malibu Rehabilitation Center, and himself a former alcoholic.
+Dr. Champ (voiced by Sam Richardson) is a therapy horse working at Pastiches Malibu Rehabilitation Center, and himself a former alcoholic.
 Similar to Mr. Peanutbutter, "Dr." is his first name, implying he is not actually a licensed doctor.
 He frequently tries to get BoJack to open up about his inner demons, but BoJack constantly deflects his questions with jokes.
-After six months, Dr. Champ urges BoJack to leave rehab, only for BoJack to stay and take care of him when he relapses into alcoholism.
+After six months, Dr. Champ urges BoJack to leave rehab, only for BoJack to stay and take care of him when he relapses into alcoholism (caused by a comedic mishap when he unwittingly drinks Bojack's water bottle containing vodka).
 BoJack checks Dr. Champ into a different rehab center, and Dr. Champ angrily blames BoJack for causing him to relapse (albeit accidentally) and ending his therapy career.
-He is later seen drunkenly talking to Paige Sinclair and Biscuits Braxby, spilling details of BoJack's time in therapy, taking advantage of the fact that, being a therapy horse and not an actual psychotherapist, he's not bound by confidentiality.
+He is later seen drunkenly talking to Paige Sinclair and Biscuits Braxby, spilling details of BoJack's time in therapy, taking advantage of the fact that, being a therapy horse and not an actual psychotherapist, he is not bound by confidentiality.

 Guy

-Guy (voiced by LaKeith Stanfield) is a bison cameraman for Girl Croosh.
+Guy (voiced by LaKeith Stanfield) is an American bison that works as a cameraman for Girl Croosh.
 He travels with Diane throughout the country filming exposés, and the two soon begin dating.
 He asks Diane to stay with him at his home in Chicago; and though Diane initially declines, she later changes her mind and moves in with him.
 He remains supportive of Diane and her attempt to write her own book of essays.
-He also has a young son, Sonny, from a previous marriage to a woman named Lady.
+He also has a teenage son, Sonny, from a previous marriage to a woman named Lady.
 When Lady moves to Houston and takes Sonny with her, Guy moves to Houston to stay near his son, with Diane promising to go with him.
 In the series finale, Diane tells BoJack that she initially stayed in Chicago to pursue a long-distance relationship out of fear following BoJack's suicide attempt, but that she nevertheless came to her senses, moved to Houston, and married Guy.

 Joey Pogo

-Joey Pogo (voiced by Hilary Swank) is a human teenage pop star who is initially introduced when he is set to replace BoJack in the "fancy room" at Pastiches Rehab, but he checks out almost immediately.
+Joey Pogo (voiced by Hilary Swank) is a human pop star who is initially introduced when he is set to replace BoJack in the "fancy room" at Pastiches Rehab, but he checks out almost immediately.
 He later joins Mr. Peanutbutter touring across the country giving talks about mental illness and depression.
 He and Mr. Peanutbutter become very close friends due to their similar characteristics and the two of them and Pickles invest in the Elefino restaurant together.
 Mr. Peanutbutter volunteers Joey to sleep with Pickles so that she can get back at him for cheating on her with Diane, but it backfires on Mr. Peanutbutter when Pickles and Joey catch feelings for one another.
 Pickles then joins Joey on tour as his social media manager and eventually leaves Mr. Peanutbutter for Joey.